Fabian Garcia Science Center

 A Brief History of Fabian Garcia Science Center

 Pioneering New Mexico State University chile breeder Fabian Garcia has been inducted into the American Society for Horticultural Science Hall of Fame.
 During a five-decade career at NMSU.
-Garcia layed the foundation for the state's $400 million chile pepper industry.
+Garcia laid the foundation for the state's $400 million chile pepper industry.

 Publications to assist New Mexico's ranchers, farmers, and homeowners cope with our current extreme drought conditions.